michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0008.md

 - v: terminate the employment of; discharge from an office or position
 - n: any of various light dry strong white wine from Spain and Canary Islands (including sherry)
 ### Family
-sack: sacked, sackful, sacking, sacks+;sackful: sackfuls;sacking: sackings
+- sack: sacked, sackful, sacking, sacks+
+- sackful: sackfuls
+- sacking: sackings
 ### Examples
 - Donald, a Pro Bowl selection in each of his first three seasons, finished with eight sacks.
 - He was sacked three times, Rodgers was not.